mwanji/jscolor-rails/README.md

     //= require jscolor

-While the gem includes the original jscolor file (renamed to jscolor\_vendor.js), jscolor\_rails.js adds compatibility with Turbolinks.
+Note: The gem's jscolor.js is NOT the library itself.
+It simply requires the original jscolor file (renamed to jscolor\_vendor.js) and adds compatibility with Turbolinks.

 ## Rails-specific Modifications